Corporation for Public Broadcasting: Public interest programming

 Under the Public Broadcasting Act, the congressional declaration of policy stated that it was in the public interest for the CPB to facilitate the development of educational, cultural, and other programming not provided by commercial broadcasters, as well as programming for audiences that were unserved or underserved by commercial broadcasters.
 The House and Senate reports that accompanied the PBA as a bill suggested that such programming was not provided by commercial broadcasters due to market failure, and that by providing seed funding through federal grants administered by the CPB, public broadcasters would contribute to a better-informed citizenry through high-quality national and local programming.

-Under the Radio Act of 1927 and the Communications Act of 1934, Congress had established that broadcast licensees did not own the radio frequency assigned to them and that the radio spectrum as a whole belonged to the public, and as such, broadcasters were required to serve the public interest in order to receive a license.
-In 1929, the Federal Radio Commission issued a regulatory ruling that held that broadcasters were expected to provide a balanced program schedule that included programming for "education and instruction, important public events, discussions of public questions… and news".
+Under the Radio Act of 1927 and the Communications Act of 1934, Congress had established that broadcast licensees did not own the radio frequency assigned to them, and that the radio spectrum as a whole belonged to the public; and, as such, broadcasters could be and were required to serve the public interest in order to receive a license.
+In 1929, the Federal Radio Commission issued a regulatory ruling that held that broadcasters were expected to provide a balanced program schedule, which schedule would include programming for "education and instruction, important public events, discussions of public questions … and news".

 In 1939, the Federal Communications Commission (FCC) required all radio stations to locate their main offices and studios in the community they were licensed to serve.
 In 1946, the FCC issued its Public Service Responsibility of Broadcast Licensees report that recommended that stations produce programming of local interest and to determine such programming through a community ascertainment process.

 In 1949, the FCC promulgated the fairness doctrine which required broadcasters to present programming that covered controversial issues of public importance with the opportunity for contrasting viewpoints to be aired.
-In 1960, the FCC issued a policy statement that listed 14 categories of programming considered necessary for a station to be operating in the public interest which included educational programs, public affairs programs, and news programs.
-However, the FCC only once rejected a license renewal application for failure to meet public interest programming obligations before the PBA was passed, and even though the FCC only took preliminary action on 2 to 3 percent of the approximately 5,000 fairness doctrine complaints it received annually (with only 15 to 20 per year in total resulting in any adverse finding for licensees), many broadcasters would avoid presenting controversial public issues altogether to avoid sanctions or risk losing a license.
+In 1960, the FCC issued a policy statement that listed 14 categories of programming considered necessary for a station to be operating in the public interest, including: educational programs; public affairs programs; and news programs.
+However, out of more than 100,000 broadcast license renewal applications from 1934 through 2011, the FCC only rejected four renewal applications in total for failure to meet the public interest programming obligations — it last did so in 1980, and had done so only once before the PBA was passed.
+Also, a 1979 General Accounting Office (GAO) report estimated that even though the FCC only took preliminary action on 2 to 3 percent of the approximately 5,000 fairness doctrine complaints it received annually (with a total of only 15 to 20 complaints per year resulting in any adverse findings for licensees), many broadcasters would avoid presenting controversial public issues altogether in order to avoid sanctions or risk losing their licenses.